josh-rojas/SF_FSC_FinAcct_Access/README.md

-# Salesforce Financial Services Cloud - Financial Account Access
+# Financial Account Access Manager

-This Salesforce DX project implements a solution for managing financial account access in Financial Services Cloud (FSC).

-## Project Overview

-This project provides functionality for managing and controlling access to financial accounts within Salesforce Financial Services Cloud.
-It includes Lightning Web Components (LWC), Apex classes, and custom objects to handle account access permissions and overrides.
+This Salesforce DX project implements a solution for managing and controlling financial account access permissions and overrides.
+The application provides a comprehensive interface for administrators to manage user access to financial accounts, including permission sets, access overrides, and access management dashboards.

 ## Project Structure